-Sunlight, moisture, temperature, microorganisms, dirt and soot contribute to the discoloration of any wood used outdoors.
+Sunlight, moisture, temperature, microorganisms, dirt, and soot contribute to the discoloration of any wood used outdoors.
 Effects can range from wood turning a driftwood gray due to ultraviolet radiation and precipitation, to it turning nearly black as a result of mildew growth, soot accumulation or extractive staining.
 Black discoloration may also result from iron in nails or other hardware or from contaminated finishes and airborne particles.

 Mildew commonly appears as numerous small dark spots on the surface of the wood.
 Gray, fan-shaped areas spread below these spots as spores from the original colony multiply and are washed down the surface.
-Severely infested areas may appear uniformly gray or black.
+Severely infected areas may appear uniformly gray or black.

 To test for mildew, apply a drop of common household bleach (5% sodium hypochlorite) to the small, black spots in an inconspicuous area.
 Mildew spots will disappear within one or two minutes.
-Dark spots which are not removed by bleach may be dirt, extractive or iron stains.
+Dark spots that are not removed by bleach may be dirt, extractive or iron stains.
 To remove a mild case of mildew, scrub the surface with a mild cleanser or detergent.
 Next, rinse with household liquid bleach to kill surviving spores; then rinse with water.
 For more severe mildew infestations, use a stiff natural bristle brush to scrub the wood with a solution of one cup of trisodium phosphate (TSP), one cup of household liquid bleach and one gallon of water.

 - Note: Household bleach should NEVER be mixed with detergent containing ammonia; fumes can be fatal particularly in an unventilated or enclosed area.

 Extractive bleeding.
-Naturally occurring chemical extractives in redwood are in large part responsible for its beauty, stability and durability; however, sometimes these water soluble extractives migrate to the wood's surface.
+Naturally occurring chemical extractives in redwood are in large part responsible for its beauty, stability, and durability; however, sometimes these water-soluble extractives migrate to the wood's surface.
 High concentrations cause a discoloration referred to as extractive bleeding.